Quasi-Bayes empirical Bayes: a sequential approach to the Poisson compound decision problem: Abstract

 \section{Abstract}

-The Poisson compound decision problem is a long-standing problem in statistics, where empirical Bayes methodologies are commonly used to estimate Poisson's means in static or batch domains.
-In this paper, we study the Poisson compound decision problem in a streaming or online domain.
-Adopting a quasi-Bayesian approach, referred to as Newton’s algorithm, we obtain a sequential estimate that is easy to evaluate, computationally efficient, and maintain a constant per-observation computational cost as data accumulate.
-Asymptotic frequentist guarantees of this estimate are established, showing consistency and asymptotic optimality, where the latter is understood as vanishing excess Bayes risk or regret.
-We demonstrate the effectiveness of our methodology through empirical analysis on synthetic and real data, with comparisons to existing approaches.
+The Poisson compound decision problem is a long-standing problem is statistics, for which empirical Bayes methods are commonly used to estimate Poisson means in static or batch settings.
+We consider this problem in a streaming, or online, framework.
+Building on a quasi-Bayesian approach based on Newton’s algorithm, we develop a sequential estimate that is easy to evaluate, computationally efficient, and has constant per-observation cost as the data accrue.
+We establish frequentist guarantees for the proposed estimate, including consistency and asymptotic optimality, with optimality understood as vanishing excess Bayes risk, or regret.
+Empirical performance is assessed through simulation studies and comparisons with benchmark procedures.

 \keywords{Empirical Bayes; Newton's algorithm; Poisson compound decision; quasi-Bayes; streaming data}